|Genetic male frog growing eggs in testes|

 What of the external radiation exposure with abnormality correlation?
 The dose used was 1,000 to almost 100,000 times higher than external exposure listed at the sample collection sites.
 There is a difference between natural and low levels of radiation and levels hundreds of thousands of times higher- low levels can be beneficial, and high levels obviously can cause damage.

 Last, the internal radiation exposure had two main statistical results: mortality effects and forewing size differences.
 The mortality effects were found not to be statistically significant.
 There was found to be forewing size differences between different male pairs from different locales and even female pairs from different locales to a significant statistical degree.
 This may be due to different radiation levels, or different pollution levels, or it may be due to any number of factors present at each locality or even regional differences.

 Here is the good news: regardless of whether higher radiation has increased abnormalities, nature is accustomed to radiation and weeds out detrimental mutations and keeps the beneficial mutations--the species ends up growing stronger.
-On top of that, radiation levels decay and within a couple decades radiation from Cesium 137 will be more negligible.
+On top of that, radiation by its essence decays and within a couple decades Cesium 137 will be more negligible.

 This brings us to the sad news facing the frogs.
 Nature does not have a good way to deal with ever-accumulating unnatural chemicals in our food chain.
 This includes any kind of chemical pollution- whether from pesticides for agriculture, isolating rare earth metals for magnets in wind turbines, or from the many tons of mercury and lead released by coal burning worldwide, from the 50+ chemicals used to make solar panels, or from millions of pounds of chemicals injected into the ground for fracking.
 We must make changes now before it is too late.
 What can you do?
 Buy organic produce and organically grown meats, and think twice before using pesticides and other dangerous household chemicals.